MaterializeInc/materialize/doc/developer/project-management.md

 ## Triage

-The purpose of the Triage phase is to ensure we’re working on the most urgent and important problems at all times.
+The purpose of the Triage phase is to ensure we're working on the most urgent and important problems at all times.

 Newly reported bugs will be triaged most frequently.
 If the reported